paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-osx.md

 In 2024, I wrote a blog post of [How to turn your macOS into a Linux-like Desktop] in [The Miners Blog].

-A little more than one year later, my OSX interface and usability remains the same -- using a Tiling Window Manager and PC-like key bindings -- but with some tools replacement or improvements.
+A little more than one year later, my macOS interface and usability remains the same -- using a Tiling Window Manager and PC-like key bindings -- but with some tools replacement or improvements.

 In this article, I'm present what have changed, using the original blog post as a reference.